Himalayan fossil hoax: Consequences

 Gupta was still defiant about his research and called the whole ordeal a "conspiracy by foreigners."
 He wrote seven books on environmental geology.
 Receiving a full pension benefit, he retired (some sources saying a premature superannuation) in 2002.
 (Note: Sources, even from Talent, indicate the claimed retirement in 2004 may not be reliable, and obviously not an "early" retirement.)
 Dhiraj Mohan Banerjee of the Geological Survey of India condemned the university's ineptness on Gupta' continued service and superannuation saying that it "reflects the utter poverty of the Indian ethics."

-Gupta gave death threats to Talent.
+Gupta issued death threats to Talent.
 Talent sarcastically revealed in an ABC News interview when asked if he was a hero: "Oh, I don't know about a hero.
 There were no particularly dire consequences, just a few death threats.
 The people who were hurt most were in India."
 One day, a Panjab University technical assistant who had been involved in preparing fossil photographs for Gupta announced that he had evidence of the sources of fossil frauds and was planning to reveal them.
-He was killed in a hit-and-run accident the following night in front of his residence.
+He was killed in a hit and run accident the following night in front of his residence.
 Gupta allegedly offered money to people to physically assault the co-authors of the Courier paper, Goel and Kumar.
-A few days later, the mother of one of them [not specified] was the victim of a hit-and-run accident, resulting in both legs and arms and several ribs broken.
+A few days later, the mother of one of them [not specified] was the victim of a hit and run accident, resulting in both legs and arms and several ribs broken.